-(Rs. in Lacs) Particulars As at 31 st March 2018 As at 31 st March 2017 Estimated amount of Contracts remaining to be executed on Capital Account not provided for (cash outflow is expected on execution of such capital contracts) Related to Property, Plant and Equipment 1.662.49 852.82 Related to Froperty, Flant and Equipment 1,002.49 11.82 37.4 The Payment of Bonus (Amendment) Act, 2015 envisages enhancement of Ceiling under section 12 from Rs.
+(Rs. in Lacs) Particulars As at 31 st March 2018 As at 31 st March 2017 Estimated amount of Contracts remaining to be executed on Capital Account not provided for (cash outflow is expected on execution of such capital contracts) Related to Property, Plant and Equipment Related to Intangible Assets 1,662.49 852.82 11.82 37.4 The Payment of Bonus (Amendment) Act, 2015 envisages enhancement of Ceiling under section 12 from Rs.
 3500 to Rs.
 7000 or the minimum wage for as fixed by the appropriate Government, whichever is higher.
-The Payment or the scheduled d employment,
+The Paymer 2015 have come into force on the 1 st April 2014.
+However the same is concourts of few states by some parties and those high courts have provide or the scheduled at of Bonus (Am nallenged in the d employment, endment) Act, e Hon'ble High impact of the same and accordingly same amount shown as contingent liability.